-- Email: S.Lomartire@leeds.ac.uk
+Email: S.Lomartire@leeds.ac.uk

 My academic journey at Leeds began in 2006, having completed my Laurea Magistrale at the Catholic University of Milan, where I graduated cum laude with a degree in English, French, and Education.
 I obtained a Master's Degree in Colonial and Postcolonial Studies from the University of Leeds in 2007, and a PGCHE from Leeds Beckett University in 2012.
 In 2013 I completed my PhD with the School of English, at Leeds.

 As part of my School roles, I acted as LCS Senior Personal Tutor, LCS Language Learning Adviser, and Deputy Director of Student Education for LCS.
 I was also LCS academic consultant for Edexcel Pearson in order to develop standardised teaching resources on Italian theatre and film for section C (research-based essay) of the Italian A-level exam.
-I am currently, the Italian Residence Abroad Co-coordinator for outgoing students (before departure).
+I am currently the Italian Residence Abroad Coordinator for outgoing students (before departure).

 Prior to working at Leeds, I was a Part-time Lecturer in Italian and French at Leeds Beckett, and my work experience had mainly shaped around teaching English, Italian, and French at various levels of education.
 I also worked as an interpreter for the European Union, the British Council in Italy, and I have been involved as both an interpreter and translator with various cinema organisations.